• 5 min read

 We can estimate the solar potential of a rooftop using its area and local irradiance.
 The US Department of Energy’s National Renewable Energy Laboratory (NREL) published irradiance data in its report: Solar Radiation Data Manual for Flat-Plate and Concentrating Collectors.

 It is fairly straightforward to calculate the solar potential of a rooftop using this data.
 For example, a South-facing residential roof face (seen above) receives an average irradiance of approximately 1,900 kWh/m2/year.
+(It’s a little lower, at 1,538 here due to shading.)
 Dividing the annual irradiance value by the number of days in a year yields the average daily irradiance.

 Average Daily Irradiance = Annual Irradiance/days/year